 The fourth line, yin, shows a reduction in the burden one carries or the ailment one has, and it is an auspicious sign.
 Others can help, but most of the work is up to you.

 The fifth line, yin, shows prosperity.
 Stand fast and expect what is coming to you.
 There will be help from a higher power.

-The sixth line, yang, shows someone giving to others without reducing what is in his/her own storehouse.
-Look for purpose and direction for your energies and many will join you.
+The sixth line, yang, shows someone giving to others without reducing what is in their own storehouse.
+If the subject looks for purpose and direction for their energies and many will join them.

 To the reader: Most of the hexagrams have at least one line that predicts bad results, but that does NOT mean you are fated to that result.
 The hexagrams illustrate different attitudes, so study the actions and reactions to learn the attitudes that will lead to better outcomes.